CarperAI/OpenELM/README.md

 ```
 ## Running MAP-Elites
 We have a few toy environments implemented as well as the Sodarace environment in the ELM paper.
 The `run_elm.py` file gives an example of how to run an ELM loop with MAP-Elites using the Sodarace environment.

+## Triton
+We also have code to run models in Nvidia's Triton Inference Server.
+See the [Triton Readme](https://github.com/CarperAI/OpenELM/blob/main/src/openelm/codegen/triton_utils/readme.md) to get started